Boon (game)

 Boon is a trick-taking card game, based on the German card game Sheepshead.
 It was released in 2015.
 Though the rules of Boon are analogous to those in the game Sheepshead, Boon uses a specialized deck which corresponds directly to the rules of the game.
 This is different than Sheepshead, which is played with 32 cards from the Standard 52-card deck.
 Boon can be played with three or four players.

-Objective

-To win the game, you must be the player with the most victory cards by the time another player is eliminated.
-Each game is played in a successive series of rounds, after which victory cards are exchanged.

-Cards

-There are 32 gameplay cards that come in four suits, as denoted by their color (blue, green, red, and gold).